chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

 Teaching
 ------
+* *Machine Learning Techniques and Applications* at Université Lyon 1, Fall 2026.
 * *Big Graph Processing Systems* at Université Lyon 1, Winter 2026.
 * *[CS 348: Introduction to Database Management](https://student.cs.uwaterloo.ca/~cs348/outline-w23/)* at the University of Waterloo, Winter 2023.
 * *Big Data Processing: Apache Spark in Action* at the University of Clermont Auvergne, Spring 2022.